 The Gods of Ancient Tribal Societies

 In the ancient world, people typically believed in a variety of gods.
-Different gods were responsible for different aspects of life and were often linked with geographical phenomena.
+The gods were responsible for different aspects of life and were often linked with geographical phenomena.
 People related to the gods, but it was difficult to know what they were thinking.
-The only way to “know” how the gods felt was to interpret what you saw going on in the world around you.
-If the crops were flourishing, you knew the gods were happy and you could go on with life as normal.
+The only way to “know” how the gods felt was to look at what you saw going on in the world around you.
+If the crops were flourishing, you knew the gods were happy and life could go on as normal.
 However, if you faced disasters such as famines, droughts, earthquakes and the like, you knew the gods were angry.
-In such cases, the only way you could fix the situation was to appease the gods by performing ritual acts of worship and sacrifice.
+In such cases, the only way you could fix the situation was to appease the gods by performing acts of worship and sacrifice.
 This appears to be what was happening amongst the Chimu in Peru.
 Archaeologists believe that the children were sacrificed in order to stop disasters linked to the El Nino phenomenon – a weather event known to trigger disastrous flooding and landslides in the area.

 The God who Speaks

 A well known biblical story (1 Kings 19) reveals just how Yahweh was different from the gods of the day.
 In the account, the famed prophet Elijah is seen fleeing for his life from the wicked King Ahab and Queen Jezebel.
 Depressed and fearful, Elijah finds himself in a cave when God declares he will reveal himself.

 There’s a great and powerful wind, but God doesn’t show himself in the wind.
 There’s an earthquake, but God isn’t seen in the earthquake.
 There’s a fire, but God is not seen in the fire.

 How does God eventually reveal himself?